porsche-design-system/porsche-design-system/packages/components/src/components/content/tabs/tabs.usage.md

 When a set of Tabs cannot fit on screen the tab bar becomes horizontal swibeable and navigable with arrows.

 - Scrolling horizontally
-- Use the tab key to navigate back and forth
+- Use the arrows to navigate back and forth
 - Click on the Tab Item witch then will center the clicked element

 ![Possible overflow](./assets/tab-overflow.png)